 The problem is that many techs will try to solve this by increasing system airflow.
 While increasing air flow will increase the register temperature it will also reduce the ability of the system to dehumidify resulting in high relative humidity in the space.

 The best way to reduce sweating registers is to reduce or eliminate the effects of moisture “drivers” that introduce new moisture into the space in the first place.
-This can be done by properly ventilating bathrooms and kitchens, keeping doors and windows shut, improving the air tightness of the conditioned space and using and ERV to keep the space under neutral or slight positive pressure.
+This can be done by properly ventilating bathrooms and kitchens, keeping doors and windows shut, improving the airtightness of the conditioned space and using an ERV to keep the space under neutral or slight positive pressure.

 Obviously proper Cooling system sizing and duct design will help extend system run times and decrease indoor humidity.